TinaDelli/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-`.forEach` has to iterate over every item in the array but can manipulate the original array while `.map` doesn't manipulate the original array.
+`.forEach` has to iterate over every item in the array and can do anything you want inside the callback but can manipulate the original array while `.map` can return a new array which doesn't manipulate the original array.

 2. What is the difference between a function and a method?

 A function consists of the name of the function, an optional list of parameters and the statemenets inside of the block of code.
-A method is a special function that has utilizes a function inside of it.
+A method is a special function that utilizes a function inside of it.

 3. What is closure?